I love the stillness and quiet of winter. I do not love the cold and the dark. I wonder if others share these sentiments.

 Here is a sun craft we like to do at this time of year.
 This folded paper sun can be made at either Winter or Summer Solstice.
 These suns look beautiful hanging in the window.
 I imagine they would also make nice ornaments for a tree.

 For this project, you will need a few supplies: 4 squares of paper all the same size, a ribbon or string, and a glue stick.
-For the paper, I used the kite paper that I purchased from Scissors, Paper, Stone to make window stars.
+For the paper, I used these kite paper squares.
 It’s glossy but also translucent.
 Alternatively, you could create these radiant suns with yellow tissue paper, construction paper, or even gold crown paper (just note that the gold paper is thicker and a bit harder to fold.)

 First, take one square and create an accordion fold, continuing until your entire square is folded into one single, long strip.
 Those who know me are well aware that I am not very exacting in my measurements!
 If you are, you could measure the width of your square and make sure your first fold is a measurement that divides evenly into the full width, approximately 1/4″, so that the last fold turns out to be the same size as the first.